 Transactions are prohibited at certain retailers, including those that sell liquor, gambling venues, and merchants that sell illicit goods or services.

 How to Sign Up

 To sign up for a Copper account, just navigate to their website, submit your phone number and click download now.

 Anyone over the age of 18 with a social security number or tax identification number with a checking account in good standing is eligible to sign up for a Copper checking account.
 You and your teen (or teens) need phone numbers of your own.

 To fund an account, the account owner just needs to link a checking account and transfer funds.
 This can be done via ACH transfer or debit card payment; debit card payments are instant but may incur a small fee.
 There is no minimum opening balance requirement.
 Accounts can also be funded via PayPal, Venmo, or Cash App or linked to direct deposits from a parent or teen.

 Upon sign up (and after completing any necessary steps such as taking a quiz, leaving a review of the app, etc.), users may receive a small account bonus of between $5 and $10.

 Overall, Copper is a great debit card for teens of the modern world.
-Copper offers more convenient ways to pay and transfer money than many debit cards and apps for teens out there, and it doesn’t charge hidden fees.
+Copper offers more convenient ways to pay and transfer money than many debit cards and apps for teens out there, and it doesn’t charge any subscription fees.
 This free debit card also comes with many complimentary educational resources.
 So to really get the most out of Copper, you and your teen should take advantage of the financial literacy resources available to you.